alhassane-lab/alhassane-lab/README.md

 I’m **Alhassane**, a **Data Analyst** living in Paris.

+I used to work as a sales representative in IT industry.

 I'm a son, a brother, a best friend, the cool friend who likes to go out on weekends...

-I used to work as a sales representative in IT industry.

-I'm a passionate person & I 💖 Artificial Intelligence.
+I'm also a passionate person & I 💖 Artificial Intelligence.
 That's why it was not difficult to put aside my dear weekends and invest my time and money to learn a new job…

 Today, I work on awesome Machine Learning projects while having fun 😎...